Milford timing

 This is the biggest decision you'll make, and the answer depends on your situation:

 The 119km drive from Te Anau to Milford Sound takes 2-2.5 hours without stops, but you should allow 3-4 hours to enjoy the journey.
-The road itself is one of the world's most scenic drives.
+The road itself is one of the world's most scenic drives, and honestly, it's as much about the journey as the destination.

 Key stops along the way (in order):